10 Greene Street: Luxury SoHo Renovation with Penthouse

 However, because of slight design issues in some of the previous window units, we approached each window unit differently during the shop drawings stage.
 Then, to create a seamless façade, we designed a series of unique brickmold details for each unit.
 As a result of this, this ensured that all gaps between the window frame and the existing opening were adequately joined.

-The two uppermost floors of the penthouse were fitted with sliding doors.
+Stunning sliding doors were designed for the two uppermost floors of the penthouse.
 These doors provided a vast amount of natural light for the entire unit.
-Then, a walkable skylight was installed on the terrace on the penthouse’s third floor.
+Then, a walkable skylight was designed for the terrace on the penthouse’s third floor.
 Likewise, the skylight helped to open the space up further.
-Lastly, a unique frameless, floating corner window was fitted into the second-floor façade.
+Finally, we designed a unique frameless, floating corner window for the second-floor’s façade.